 In its capacity as regulator and supervisor of the Mozambican financial system, the BM has issued, from time to time, a number of Notices designed to address the specific needs of the Mozambican banking sector.
-To this end, various regulatory changes have been introduced, of which the following are of particular relevance: (i) changes to the rules and procedures relating to foreign exchange transactions; (ii) changes to the requirements and rules on the ratios and prudential limits of credit institutions; and (iii) changes to the rules relating to own funds of credit institutions subject to the BM's supervision.
+To this end, various regulatory changes have been introduced, of which the following are of particular relevance: (i) changes to the rules and procedures relating to foreign exchange transactions; (ii) changes to the requirements and rules on the ratios and prudential limits of credit institutions; (iii) changes to the rules relating to own funds of credit institutions subject to the BM's supervision; (iv) the introduction of prudential limits to the exposure of credit institutions; and (v) the introduction of a formula to be used in order to identify credit institution of systemic or quasi-systemic relevance.

-Attention is also drawn to the introduction of new minimum capital requirements for credit institutions, financial entities and microfinance companies, as well as to the rules applicable to payment of overseas transactions via international bank cards, as referred to in the following paragraphs.
+Attention should also be drawn to the introduction of new minimum capital requirements for credit institutions, financial companies and microfinance companies, as well as to the rules applicable to payment of overseas transactions via international bank cards, as referred to in the following paragraphs.

-Relevant to mention is Notice No. 20/GBM/2017, which approved the standards and procedures for foreign exchange transactions, and attention is drawn to the changes made with respect to the registration and authorisation of such transactions, which underscore the growing liberalisation and digitisation of these transactions.
+It is important to highlight Notice no. 20/GBM/2017, which approves the standards and procedures for foreign exchange transactions, and to draw attention to the changes introduced with respect to the registration and authorisation of such transactions, which underscore the growing liberalisation and digitisation of these transactions.
 The implementation of a framework specific to the mining sector must also be highlighted, as this sector was not previously covered.

-As a result of this Notice, credit institutions are responsible for the registration of all foreign exchange transactions, and the requirement of prior authorisation for a considerably larger number of capital transactions has been liberalised, such that, subject to the fulfilment of certain criteria, these transactions may be undertaken without prior approval by the BM.
+As a result of this Notice, credit institutions are now responsible for the registration of all foreign exchange transactions, and the requirement for prior authorisation for a considerably larger number of capital transactions has been simplified, in such a manner that, subject to the fulfilment of certain criteria, the same transactions may be deemed pre-approved by the BM.
 This evidences the commitment to the simplification of, and the reduction in the bureaucracy related to, foreign exchange transactions and, more generally, increasing procedural speed.

-With regard to the dispositions which determine the ratio and prudential limits of credit institutions, we also highlight that Notice No. 08/GBM/2017 increases the solvency ratio for banks (from 8% to 12%), which is a clear attempt to align with the Basel II recommendations, aiming to ensure adequate liquidity and solvency levels.
+With regard to the dispositions which determine the ratio and prudential limits of credit institutions, we also highlight that Notice no. 08/GBM/2017 increases the solvency ratio for banks (from 8% to a minimum of 12% by 2020), which is a clear attempt to align with the Basel II recommendations, aiming to ensure adequate liquidity and solvency levels.

-Also last year, Notice No. 07/GBM/2017 approved the minimum capital requirements for credit institutions, financial entities and operators; it affects commercial banks only and raises minimum capital requirements from 70,000,000.00 MT to 1,700,000,000.00 MT, so as to better address the risks inherent to their business, as well as current trends in the national economy.
+Notice no. 07/GBM/2017 approved the minimum capital requirements for credit institutions, financial companies and operators; it affects commercial banks only and raises minimum capital requirements from 70,000,000 MT to 1,700,000,000 MT, so as to better address the risks inherent to their business as well as current trends in the national economy.
 For overseas payments using international bank cards, such Notice has also introduced relevant regulation.
-Additionally, the BM has, restarted the process of liberalising the use of international bank cards for overseas payments, withdrawing the annual 700,000.00 MT limit for such transactions.
+The BM has, additionally, restarted the process of liberalising the use of international bank cards for overseas payments, withdrawing the annual 700,000.00 MT limit for such transactions.

-Prior to that, as a response to the 2008 crisis and in order to prevent and mitigate negative financial impacts and/or crises in the banking sector, the BM issued Notice No. 02/GBM/2013 in its attempt to promote financial stability and to safeguard depositors' interests, and the Mozambican banking system more generally.
+Prior to that, and as a response to the 2008 crisis, and in order to prevent and mitigate negative financial impacts and/or crises in the banking sector, the BM issued Notice no. 02/GBM/2013 in an attempt to promote financial stability and to safeguard depositor interests, and the Mozambican banking system more generally.